 With Cinedeck’s File-based Insert Edit, we’re improving the efficiency of file-based workflows by applying the capabilities of tape.
 Create a library of VMM – Virtual Mastering Media – that is analogous to a library of pre-striped black tapes.
 Since VMM are pre-striped black “files”, you only create your VMM library once.
 Thereafter you simply copy the VMM you need for your project to your local work-space.
 In addition, creating a VMM is faster than real-time.
 Depending on codec and bandwidth, it can be as fast as 1/10th real-time.

-Insert your program to a VMM to create the master file and copy the VMM for as many deliverables as are required and insert the appropriate slates.
+Insert your program to a VMM to create the master file – Copy the VMM for as many deliverables as are required and insert the appropriate slates.
 Deliverables with multiple slates can be completed within minutes, not hours, because File-based Insert Edit allows you to simply drop-in the new slate to a finished flat file.
-Not only do you save time in the exporting process for each successive slate change, you also save the time that you would have devoted to QC-ing each file.
+Not only do you save time in the rendering / exporting process for each successive slate change, you also save the time that you would have devoted to QC-ing each file.